ryankellyongh/Exploring-the-Bacterial-Genome-using-Data-Science/README.md

 - **k-mer counts** (common genomic bioinformatics format)
 - Labels for **Resistant (R)** or **Susceptible (S)** isolates

-After evaluation, the **Logistic Regressiont** model was chosen due to:
+After evaluation, the **Logistic Regression** model was chosen due to:
 - Higher balanced accuracy and recall (critical for minimizing false negatives in resistance detection)
 - Simplicity and interpretability